harness/developer-hub/kb/continuous-delivery/articles/biderectional-sync-prevent-github-api-limit.md

 ## Solving GitHub API Limits with Bidirectional Sync

 In bidirectional sync, changes made on either the Git repository or Harness are automatically synchronized.
-With bidirectional sync, files are cached at Harness's end, creating a copy of Git.
-Instead of making frequent requests to the Git API for every operation, the system can rely on the cached data for all tasks, thus reducing overall API usage.
+With bidirectional sync, files are cached at Harness's end, creating a copy of Git i.e in Bidirectional sync the source of truth is Harness's cached data.
+Instead of making frequent requests to the Git API for every operation, the system can rely on the cached data for all tasks, thus limiting the risk of reaching API limits.

-In bidirectional sync, the source of truth is Harness's cached data.
-Therefore, instead of making API calls to Git every time, bidirectional sync fetches the data from Harness Cache, thus limiting the risk of reaching API limits.

 :::info note
 Currently the git file cache duration is set to 30 days.